jonte/DSLBot/README.md

 DSLBOT
 ======

-This is a HaskellEDSL around the ircbot package on hackage (http://hackage.haskell.org/package/ircbot-0.5.1).
+This is a Haskell EDSL around the ircbot package on hackage (http://hackage.haskell.org/package/ircbot-0.5.1).
 The aim of DSLBot is to provide a very simple to use Domain Specific Langiage for creating IRC bots.

 How can i try it?
 -----------------